-The 12 normal-sized lifeboats on deck 3 of the Enterprise-C were replaced with 20 small rectangles and two large shapes, probably transporter emitter pads, one on either side.
+The 12 normal-sized lifeboats on deck 3 of the Enterprise-C were replaced on the new model with 20 small rectangles and two large shapes, probably transporter emitter pads, one on either side.
 The 16 small rectangles on deck 2 were removed, and the number of lifeboats was reduced from 4 to 2.
 The Yamaguchi has 8 additional lifeboats behind the bridge module, obviously compensating for the missing lifeboats on decks 2 and 3.

 2. Sensor dome

 The Enterprise-C has a clear round sensor dome directly underneath the saucer hull, while the Yamaguchi's sensor dome is located underneath an additional platform.
 This platform is similar to the Excelsior's, with rectangular extensions pointing in six directions, separated by angles of 60°.

 The Enterprise-C has a main deflector akin to the Constitution refit, showing the reddish color of the resin with 16 radial white/gray lines.
 The dish shines bluish when the model is lighted.
 The Yamaguchi's deflector dish is painted mid blue, and has an additional rust red or orange center part.